omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - choices: Crossfit, BB/Power/Strength Training/Oly (In the future: track, swimming, gymnastics?

 ## Styling:
+- change color of workout name if assigned by coach or by self
 - Create stylebook for all screens
 - Create table for viewing workouts similar to the styling of this: https://fooplugins.github.io/FooTable/docs/examples/advanced/filter-dropdown.html